2.20 CONTRACT ADMINISTRATION

-Payroll transcripts shall be retained in the project engineer's project file for at least 3 years following final federal reimbursement.
-The date of final federal reimbursement is provided by the Office of Finance.
-A link to a database of "Reimbursement Dates for Federal-Aid Projects" is available on the Contract Administration section of the Office of Construction and Materials DOTNET page:
+Payroll transcripts shall be retained in the project engineer’s project file for at least 3 years following final federal reimbursement.
+The date of final federal reimbursement is provided by the Finance Bureau

 Because transcripts contain employees’ personal information, including Social Security numbers, the transcripts are to be shredded, or other secure destruction method, prior to their disposal.

 If, after a letting, the contractor determines that the wage decision for the contract does not include wage rates for one or more work classifications to be used, the contractor must request additional classification(s) and wage rate(s).
 The contractor shall initiate the request by completing a “Request for Authorization of Additional Classification and Rate” form (Form SF-1444) https://www.gsa.gov/Forms/TrackForm/32870.
 Contractor completes blocks 1-15.
 Contractors must request employees, if present, or their designated representative, to sign block 16 noting the employee's concurrence or disagreement with the contractor's proposed wage and benefit rate.
 The "designated representative" may be a union representative; however, it cannot be the contractor's representative.
 The contractor must pay the proposed wage and benefit rate pending response from DOL.

 The request shall be submitted to the Contracts and Specifications Bureau who, after concurrence, will forward the form to the U.S. Department of Labor for approval.